-- 7. Whether Audit Committee is compliant (even in case of PSUs) at the time of recommending appointment of Auditors? - 8.
+- 6. Whether Audit Committee is compliant (even in case of PSUs) at the time of recommending appointment of Auditors? - 7.
+Whether significant portion of financial statements have been audited by the Principal Auditors? - 8.
 Have material unaudited financial statements been used by the Company for consolidation (definition of material same as that in the Listing Regulations)? - 9.
-Whether significant portion of financial statements are audited by the Principal Auditors? - 10.
-Has there been any recent material restatement of financial statements, including those resulting in the reporting of material weaknesses in internal controls? - 11.
-Auditors not appointed on the recommendation of the Audit Committee/ The Company has not disclosed whether the Auditors are appointed on the recommendations of the Audit Committee - 12.
-Statutory Certificates/ prescribed condition for appointment of Auditors not disclosed in the Notice/ Annual Report - 13.
-Whether the Notes to Financial Statements provides adequate breakup of the Audit Fees paid when discussing items of expenditure incurred as required under Schedule III of the Companies Act, 2013. - 14.
-Whether the company has adopted accounting policies in its preparation of financial statements overstating the financial performance of the Company and the auditor has failed to highlight the same in their report. (e.g.: Contingent liabilities recognized through footnotes only; low estimates of Bad Debts, etc.) - 15.
-Whether any regulatory orders have been passed against the auditor suspending/ debarring their eligibility to provide services. - 16.
+Has there been any recent material restatement of financial statements, including those resulting in the reporting of material weaknesses in internal controls? - 10.
+Auditors not appointed on the recommendation of the Audit Committee/ The Company has not disclosed whether the Auditors are appointed on the recommendations of the Audit Committee - 11.
+Statutory Certificates/ prescribed condition for appointment of Auditors not disclosed in the Notice/ Annual Report - 12.
+Whether the Notes to Financial Statements provides adequate breakup of the Audit Fees paid when discussing items of expenditure incurred as required under Schedule III of the Companies Act, 2013. - 13.
+Whether the company has adopted accounting policies in its preparation of financial statements overstating the financial performance of the Company and the auditor has failed to highlight the same in their report. (e.g.: Contingent liabilities recognized through footnotes only; low estimates of Bad Debts, etc.) - 14.
+Whether any regulatory orders have been passed against the auditor suspending/ debarring their eligibility to provide services. - 15.
 Are Joint Auditors being appointed through a single resolution?
-Any concern identified in either or both of the Auditors? - 17.
-Is division of remuneration between the Joint Auditors of the Company, if applicable, fair and commensurate to their respective scope of audit? - 18.
+Any concern identified in either or both of the Auditors? - 16.
+Is division of remuneration between the Joint Auditors of the Company, if applicable, fair and commensurate to their respective scope of audit? - 17.
+When proposing appointment of a joint auditor whether consent has been obtained of the existing auditors? - 18.
 Whether Audit remuneration is excessively low (when compared with company size and peer companies) - 19.
 Whether Statutory Auditors and Branch Auditors are being proposed in the same resolution? - 20.
 Whether general meeting held for appointing auditor is AGM, EGM or Postal Ballot? - 21.
 Whether auditor appointment is proposed through Special Notice? - 22.
 Whether material concerns raised by SES in previous reports have been addressed by the Auditors? - 23.
 Whether a single director has been authorised to fix the remuneration of the Auditors?